IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 sensors, switches, various detectors, Arduinos, etc.

-Complete with control board, speaker, and microSD card, the SoundBytes Custom is a turney solution for adding sound to your model railroad, module, diarama, or other display.
+Complete with control board, speaker, and microSD card, the SoundBytes Custom is a turnkey solution for adding sound to your model railroad, module, diarama, or other display.

 ### Features